Skip to main content

 • On behalf of multiple clients our team secured de minimis rates in two consecutive AD administrative reviews on Cold Rolled Steel from Korea, and two consecutive AD admonitive reviews on Carbon and Alloy Steel Cut-to-Length Plate from Korea.

-• Represented one of the largest producers in the AD investigations of Mattresses from China and Indonesia, which collectively covered hundreds of millions of dollars in imports.
+• One of the largest producers in the AD investigations of Mattresses from China and Indonesia, which collectively covered hundreds of millions of dollars in imports.
 In the Indonesia case, on behalf of our client we obtained the lowest AD rate, 2.22%, among all identified companies in seven countries in the Mattresses from Cambodia, Indonesia, Malaysia, Serbia, Thailand, Turkey, and Vietnam AD investigations at the U.S. Department of Commerce.

 Key Contacts